American Crusade

-American Crusade: Our Fight to Stay Free is a non-fiction book written by American television presenter Pete Hegseth (later the United States Secretary of Defense) published in 2020.
+American Crusade: Our Fight to Stay Free is a book written by American television presenter Pete Hegseth (later the United States Secretary of Defense) published in 2020.
 In the book, Hegseth calls for an "American crusade", writing against what he believed to be America's enemies including "leftists" and Islam.
 The book gained sustained attention after Hegseth was nominated to be the Secretary of Defense by US President-elect Donald Trump.

 Publication

 The 352-page book was published by Center Street on May 19, 2020.

 Contents

 In the book Hegseth says "leftists" have: "surrounded traditional American patriots on all sides, ready to close in for the kill: killing our founders, killing our flag, and killing capitalism".
 Hegseth says he believes there are "irreconcilable differences between the Left and the Right in America leading to perpetual conflict that cannot be resolved through the political process".
 He furthermore calls for an "American crusade"; he says the "hour is late for America.
 Beyond political success, her fate relies on exorcising the leftist specter dominating education, religion, and culture – a 360-degree holy war for the righteous cause of human freedom".
 Central to the theme of the "American Crusade" is that there is something called "Americanism", which The Guardian describes as essentially being right-wing populism.
 Hegseth characterizes "Americanism" in being opposition to forces like feminism, globalism, Marxism and progressivism and says either "Americanism" will prevail or "death" will.

 Hegseth describes leftists, progressives and Democrats as the "enemies" of freedom, the American constitution and the United States.
 Hegseth explicitly rejects democracy in his book, equating it to a leftist demand; "For leftists, calls for 'democracy' represent a complete rejection of our system.
 Watch how often they use the word," adding: "They hate America, so they hate the Constitution and want to quickly amass 51 percent of the votes to change it".
 He has also expressed support for election-rigging through gerrymandering, saying "Republican legislatures should draw congressional lines that advantage pro-freedom candidates – and screw Democrats".
 Regarding violence, Hegseth writes "Our American Crusade is not about literal swords, and our fight is not with guns.
 Yet."

 America is under siege by the scourge of leftism.
 Our situation is bad, very bad.
 We are in the fight of our lives for the soul of our country.
 You might be thinking "Pete, you laid this out in pretty simple terms.
 Us versus them.
 America versus the Left.
 Good versus evil.
 You're overplaying your hand.
 It's not that bad."
 Read on, and think again.